 One exception to the film’s powerful consistency is the confusion behind Harriet’s visions.
 In the film, it is implied that Harriet suffered a head injury as a child, resulting in her now being able to hear God.
 Harriet uses these dream-like images as a guide through her Underground Railroad missions.
 In moments when she’s on the brink of being caught, this connection is what leads her and the slaves to safety.
 Although these religious visions sometimes feel like a cop-out, Erivo keeps her performance grounded in what makes this film unique: clear human emotions of grief, anger, and love.

 Harriet was released in theaters on November 1st.

-Julia Burgos, an English major pursuing the Film Studies Certificate, is hopeful she’ll complete her senior year with minimal deprivation.
+Julia Burgos, an English major pursuing the Film Studies Certificate, is hopeful she’ll complete her senior year with minimal sleep deprivation.